The cPanel Home Screen

 To show all features of cPanel, click the ‘X’ button to the right of the Find

 heading, the 5 most accessed functions of cPanel are linked for your convenience.
 This menu is subject to change during operation as features are used more or less often.

 The Stats Menu

 menu shows exactly how much of your hosting account’s resources have been used.
-This is important for monitoring your resource usage, and it can help you decide when it’s time to upgrade your hosting plan.
+For example, it tells you the number of FTP accounts, email accounts, and databases you have left on your current hosting plan.
+This is important for monitoring your resource usage and can help you decide when it’s time to upgrade your hosting plan.

 - Click expand stats to see all of this data.

 - Click collapse stats to view only the first 5 stats.

 The full Stats

 menu displays the following information:

 - Main Domain — The primary domain on your account.